Choose from the following to find a site:

 Tsali Recreation Area’s challenging single-track trails overlook Fontana Lake and the Great Smoky Mountains.

 Each day, half of the 42 designated trail miles are open to bikes, and the other half are open to horses.
 Users can pay a daily fee at trailhead.
 An annual pass is available at Cheoah District and two vendors.
-For more information on passes and permits, click here
+Visit the passes and permits page for more information.

 Near Brevard and Asheville